yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2022/index.md

 As Maide says: “Put voice A in buffer 1 with voice B in buffer 2, mix them together into buffer 3.
 Put voice C in buffer 4 and mix buffer 3 and 4 into buffer 5, etc.”
 At the end of the line, if you need to output to 2 channels, only two final buffers will be used, for 6 channels, 6 buffers, but there is no order to those selected buffers, no rule says that they must be buffer 0 and 1. yuzu operated under the assumption that games would use buffers 0 to 5 for output, and that has been the case for the majority of games, but as always, there are exceptions, one being `The Legend of Zelda: Skyward Sword HD`.
-This particular game uses something similar to 8/9/12/13/10/11 for its 6 buffer outputs, or in proper hexadecilam values, 8/9/C/D/A/B.
+This particular game uses something similar to 8/9/12/13/10/11 for its 6 buffer outputs, or in proper hexadecimal values, 8/9/C/D/A/B.

 The previous implementation took the first buffer as a starting point, buffer 0, and added +1 to fill the remaining 5 slots.
-That’s definitely not valid for Skyward Sword, the moment you want to access a buffer that is not part of those 6 first consecutive buffers, you get a crash for getting out-of-bounds, and this happens even with the first actual output buffer, at 8!
+That’s definitely not valid for `Skyward Sword`, the moment you want to access a buffer that is not part of those 6 first consecutive buffers, you get a crash for getting out-of-bounds, and this happens even with the first actual output buffer, at 8!
 Fixing this behaviour by {{< gh-hovercard "9297" "checking the highest buffer and adding +1" >}} stops the game from crashing, and should also have the benefit of not outputting weird sounds, as the correct buffers will be selected.

 As most of you know, our current file system emulation is far from ideal.